lightningorb/orb/README.md

 Application supports iTunes file sharing
 Privacy - Camera Usage Description     ->          [enter a reason]

+Make sure to replace the icon set with a valid one.

 You can now build & launch Kivy on your target IOS device.

+To upload to apple connect, select build -> archive.